mykkelol/recap-airflow/notes.md

     1. `docker exec -it CONTAINER_ID bash`
     1. `airflow dags backfill s START_DATE e END_DATE`
 - **DB Connection** - in general, it's recommended in Airflow to delete rows before inserting them into db (see [third_dag_postgres_conn.py](./dags/third_dag_postgres_conn.py)) to avoid primary key constraint and row duplication
+- **Airflow Sensors** - a special type of operator which waits for something to occur to trigger task when exact time is unknown (see [To install S3 Sensor](#to-install-s3-sensor)) and is similar to polling but has two ways to do this: poke (the default and used for polling within seconds, requiring worker basically forever) or reschedule (used for polling within minutes but only requires worker when it is polling)

 # Running Airflow in Docker